mcsee/Software-Design-Articles/Articles/Theory/What is (wrong with) software/readme.md

 > **Computer software**, or simply **software**, is a collection of [data](https://en.wikipedia.org/wiki/Data_(computing)) or [computer](https://en.wikipedia.org/wiki/Computer) instructions that tell the computer how to work.
 This is in contrast to [physical hardware](https://en.wikipedia.org/wiki/Computer_hardware), from which the system is built and  performs the work.

-This definition works by contrast (everything that is not hardware) or by omission (everything you cannot kick but can only curse).
+This definition works by contrast (everything that is not hardware) or by omission (everything you can't kick but can only curse).

 Yet, the only purpose of building software is: